ankitpokhrel/WooCommerce-Multiple-Free-Gift/readme.txt

 Tested up to: 4.2
 WC requires at least: 2.3
 WC tested up to: 2.3
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 WooCommerce giveaway made easy.
 Best way to offer freebies, gifts or prizes.

 == Description ==
-Gift Giving is one of the best ways for marketing.
-This way creates good vibes and your Customers will come back more often.
+Gift giving is one of the best ways for marketing.
+This way creates good vibes and your customers will come back more often.

 WooCommerce Multiple Free Gift Plugin is a WordPress WooCommerce plugin that makes gift management easy for your woocommerce site.
 The plugin helps you offer free products or gifts to your customer when they purchase products at your store.
 WooCommerce Multiple Free Gift plugin - gives you an edge by allowing you to write your own gift conditions which gives you great control on how you want to provide gifts to your customer.